 23. Muncaster Castle, The Lake District

 The Lake District is considered one of the most beautiful places to get married.
 It’s no wonder when you see Muncaster Castle.
-Bordered by beautiful gardens, wild woods and spectacular views of the Lakeland Fells, the castle stands tall in the picturesque surroundings and provides couples with the perfect historical setting.
+Bordered by beautiful gardens, wild woods and spectacular views of the Lakeland Fells, the castle stands tall in the picturesque surroundings and provides couples with the perfect historical and unusual setting.

 24. Cley Windmill, Norfolk

 Whilst at this venue, it’s hard to tell whether you’re in Norfolk or the Netherlands.
 The big windmill structure stands proud just a stone’s throw away from the coast.
 This unique setting hosts an intimate affair with 28 allowed at the ceremony.
 Cley Windmill is enchanting and personal- creating the perfect day for you and your love.